moneyadviceservice/cms/README.md

 `autoWatch` is on by default so tests will rerun whenever changes are made.

 Use `--single-run` if you only want it to run once.

+## Component Styleguide

+[The styleguide](http://0.0.0.0:3000/styleguide) lists all HTML/CSS components used within the CMS.

+Any new components should be built here first, then integrated into the views.